Vyral/base-template/_posts/2020-01-02-your-december-market-update.md

 <p style="text-align: center;"><em>Today I’m delivering a quick market update and information about our upcoming spring market.</em></p>

 Today I wanted to give you a quick market update as we wrap up the year.
-2020 is coming up rapidly\!
+2020 is already upon us\!

 Currently, we have 1,743 sold homes in the last six months.
 We’re in a great, strong market.
-Right now there are 207 pending property sales, for this time of year, that’s excellent.
+Right now there are 207 pending property sales.
+For this time of year, that’s excellent.
 We also have about 609 properties on the market.

 Believe it or not, our spring market starts in about four weeks. **We will see the activity pick up promptly after the first of the year.** This creates an interesting opportunity for those ready to sell their home.
 Many sellers don’t believe anything sells before April.
-However, the great thing is that for the first 60 to 90 days of the year we have many active buyers who are eager to move, and low inventory.
+However, the great thing is that for the first 60 to 90 days of the year, we have many active buyers who are eager to move and low inventory.
 So there’s a wonderful opportunity to sell in the first two to three months of the year.

 {% include pullquote.html %}